EOSChronicleProject/eos-chronicle/README.md

 * `irreversible-only = true|false` (=`false`) fetch irreversible blocks
 only

+* `start-block = N` (=`0`) Initialize Chronicle state from given block.
+This is intended for starting Chronicle off a node that started from a portable snapshot.
+The snapshot has all table contents in in the beginning, so Chronicle will process them all before continuing with the blocks.
+It may take some significant time.
+This option is only allowed when Chronicle data directory is empty.

 * `end-block = N` (=`4294967295`)  Stop receiver before this block number